Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Selection of signal events

 After all selection requirements, the signal selection efficiency varies across different kaon modes.
-The $\Kp$ mode reaches the highest efficiency, ranging from 8\% and 10\% in the low mass region, and with more variation in the high mass region.
-The efficiency ranges from a minimum of 7.5\% at the lowest point and peaks around 16\% near an ALP mass of 3\gev.
+The $\Kp$ mode shows the highest efficiency, but it also depends on the ALP mass.
+In the low-mass region, the efficiency varies between 8\% and 10\%, while in the high-mass region it shows a stronger variation, reaching a minimum of 7.5\% and peaking at about 16\% near an ALP mass of 3 GeV.
 The $\KS$ mode follows with slightly lower efficiency between 6\% and 11\%.
 The $\Kstarz$ mode shows further reduced efficiency between 3\% and 8\%.
 The $\Kstarp$ mode has the lowest efficiency, around 2\% across the entire mass range.